livewires/you-win/sheets/Reference.md

     If you make a `static` folder in the same place as your game's `.js` file, you can put images inside it, and then load them here using the URL `'/my-image.jpg'`.

-  * **`Costume.emoji(emoji)`**

-    Return a costume based on the given emoji, sized 32x32 pixels.
-Not all the emoji are included.
-Emoji make great placeholder graphics for your game, or even final graphics if you like the retro pixel-art theme.

-If you just pass a string, it will be treated as if you called `Costume.load`.

 ```js
 UW.init({
     // get asteroid.jpg from my `static` folder